hpcc-systems/HPCC-Platform/testing/regress/README.rst

 Optionally the config file can contain some sections of default values:

-If -t | --target command line parameter omitted then the regression test engine try to read default target(s) from the relevant array of these two.
-(If the array doesn't exists then the engine uses the first cluster from Clusters array as default.)
+If the -t | --target command line parameter is omitted then the regression test engine uses the default target(s) from one of these default definitions.
+If undefined, then the engine uses the first cluster from the Cluster array.

         "defaultSetupClusters": [
             "hthor",